 M1 Finance’s Available Account Types

-M1 Finance offers investing and cash (checking) accounts, known respectively as M1 Invest and M1 Spend.
+M1 Finance offers investing, known as M1 Invest.
 It also offers a portfolio line of credit, known as M1 Borrow, for investors with ample account balances.

 Betterment’s Available Account Types

-Betterment offers taxable and tax-advantaged investment accounts, a FDIC-insured cash management account with variable yields, and a FDIC-insured free checking account.
+Betterment offers taxable and tax-advantaged investment accounts, an FDIC-insured cash management account with variable yields, and an FDIC-insured free checking account.

-- Betterment Cash Reserve.
-Betterment Cash Reserve is a cash management account that currently yields 0.40% on all balances and permits unlimited outbound transfers and transactions.
+Betterment Cash Reserve is a cash management account that currently yields 4.35% (variable) on all balances and permits unlimited outbound transfers and transactions.
 The yield is subject to change with prevailing rates.

-- Betterment Checking.
 Betterment Checking is a fee-free checking account with a Visa debit card that’s tap-to-pay enabled and accepted by millions of merchants.
+Betterment Checking has a potentially generous rewards program as well: Betterment Cash Back Rewards.

 Plans and Pricing